 Alice Williams, Faculty of Oriental Studies, University of Oxford is the project DPhil student researching the display and reception of ancient Egyptian material at the London annual archaeological exhibitions of the late 19th to early 20th century.
 This involves examining the role of temporary exhibitions in the process of knowledge construction, finds distribution, and the changing public, scholarly, and institutional relationship with the archaeological object.
 Having received her undergraduate degree in Egyptology from Swansea University, Alice went on to complete masters degrees in both Egyptian Archaeology and Museum Studies at University College London.
 Prior to joining the project team as a DPhil student Alice worked in the museum and heritage sector, most recently as a Collections Assistant at the Science Museum, London and Archive Assistant at the Egypt Exploration Society.

-Massimiliano Pinarello, Institute of Archaeology, University College London is the project's part-time Research Associate.
+Massimiliano Pinarello, Institute of Archaeology, University College London was a project part-time Research Associate (February-April 2017).
 His academic interests encompass Egyptology, archaeology, art history, museum studies, anthropology, philosophy, and philology.
 He has dedicated his recent years of research to the study of writing practices in ancient Egypt and the social distribution of writing implements.
 He has previously worked as Teaching Assistant in UCL for Egyptian Archaeology BA and MA courses for which he is now Honorary Lecturer.

 Sarah Glover, Faculty of Oriental Studies, University of Oxford was the project web officer between 2014 and 2016.
 She has developed a number of project websites for the Ashmolean Museum including British Archaeology at the Ashmolean Museum, Anglo-Saxon Discovery and the Sir John Evans Centenary website.
 She has degrees in archaeology and history as well as a doctorate in the sociology of gender in aviation from the University of Edinburgh.
 Sarah has a number of interests including the relationships between gender, medicine and technology in the past, the social networks that existed between archaeologists and archaeological institutions in the 19th and early 20th centuries, and the use of experimental archaeology and historical interpretation in education.